codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 ## Other Tips

 * As an observer, pay attention to the presentation dimension of a talk.
 You'll discover lots of tricks.
+    * Take notes as if in a lecture at university.
+    * Reverse-engineer the outline of the talk.
+This will not only reveal the structure, but will also help with staying focused (e.g. for talks late in the day).
 * Most speakers practice their talks, **aloud**, many times.
 It's important for timing, knowing the material, and managing nervousness.
 * Use a stopwatch during practice and during the talk.
 Identify temporal milestones.
 * If you are running out of time, with lots of material, **don't** speed through the slides to get to the end.
 You're not receiving a grade on the # of slides presented.
 Skip slides discreetly, and generalize your points into an elegant take-away message.